 Part of this issue is because on the whole we refuse to talk about the inevitable, believing instead that if we don’t talk about it, it won’t happen to us.

 And the challenge is that if we’re not prepared, if we haven’t planned in advance, if we haven’t talked to the people we love then we’re not going to be able to activate the kinds of choices we might wish.

 So we decided to gather a group together and bring conversation about death and dying to the streets of Kings Heath – but in a creative, and non-clinical way.
 Here’s our first video which shows what we did:

 What happened next

 After this our little group began to grow and in 2016 we ran a whole week of activities during Dying Matters Awareness Week.
 You can read about the 2016 BrumYODO activities here

 After this we were invited to present at a number of conferences and NHS roadshows and have received a variety of nominations and awards for the work we have been doing.

 In 2017 we created a new Birmingham-based festival as part of Dying Matters Awareness Week called “A Matter of Life and Death” – everything you wanted to know about death and dying but were afraid to ask.
-The festival featured a diverse programme including panel talks and debates, films, creative workshops, performances, exhibitions, and other arts activities.
-Presented in association with mac Birmingham and in partnership with Birmingham Museum and Art Gallery, we were delighted to present events and activities in their venues as well as other places across the city.
-Supported by Arts Council England, A Matter of Life and Death saw hundreds of people of all ages and backgrounds joining the conversation.
+Which has run annually with a diverse programme including panel talks and debates, films, creative workshops, performances, exhibitions, and other arts activities.

 And if you would like advice or support on running an event please feel free to get in touch through our “Contact Us” page.